dynport/urknall/README.md

 ## Hosts
 Hosts are the basic structure urknall works with.
-A host is a target if provisioned itself, but could also be the build environment for docker container images (and host those in a private registry).
+A host is a target if provisioned itself, but could also be the build environment for docker container images (and host those in a private registry) or binary urknall packages.

 ## Packages
 Packages are the entities of urknall, that allow to have structure and modularity in the stuff provisioned to hosts.
-While it would be totally be possible to just write a list of commands to a host, that wouldn't be easy to manage, maintain and reuse.
+While it would be totally possible to just write a list of commands to a host, that wouldn't be easy to manage, maintain and reuse.
 Packages should be as small as possible (like providing the commands to set up one programm or service), but as large as necessary (there is no sense in putting each and every command into a separate package).

-Packages have two purposes: one the one hand they are the reusable container for configuration (what version of ruby should be installed for example), on the other hand they modify the internal datastructure `Runlist`.
-The latter is done implementing the `Compiler` interface.
-The required method `Compile` is given such a Runlist that can be filled with commands.
+Packages have two purposes: on the one hand they are the reusable container for configuration (what version of ruby should be installed for example), on the other hand they modify the internal datastructure `Runlist`.
+The latter is done implementing the `Package` interface.
+The required method `Package` is given such a Runlist that can be filled with commands.
 During provisioning these commands are first compiled (taking the configuration of the package and host into account) and then executed.
 Albeit there is a cache, that will prevent commands from being executed, as long as all predecessor are unchanged (if a command needs to be exeucted as it changed compared to the previous run, all successors